 If you are planning to move to Germany, you might want to take into consideration that the taxes and social contributions might cut even 35-40 % portion of your gross salary.
-It doesn’t feel good, especially if your salary isn’t so great in the first place.
+It doesn’t feel right, especially if your salary isn’t great in the first place.
 Luckily, you’ll get used to it very quickly and learn to live according to your expenses.

 Con #3 — Having a bike is practical, but not very pleasant

-Life of a cyclist is not very pleasant in Germany.
-There are lots of strict rules that you might get fined of, for example not having a back light or if biking side by side with your friend.
+Life of a cyclist isn’t very pleasant in Germany.
+There are lots of strict rules that you might get fined of, for example not having a backlight or if biking side by side with your friend.

-In spite of all the rules there is absolutely no respect for cyclists.
-Even if there was a separate lane for bikers, it will be full of parked cars and you have to go into the driving lane and bike among the cars anyway.
+In spite of all the rules, there is absolutely no respect for cyclists.
+Even if there was a separate lane for bikers, it would be full of parked cars, and you have to go into the driving lane and bike among the cars anyway.
 I really miss the proper cycle paths we have in Finland.

-Con #4 — Walking is not so easy either
+Con #4 — Walking isn’t so easy either

 The con number four is the German way of walking in the middle of the street so that no one—and I mean no one—can pass.

-Con #5 — Where is the sense of humor?
+Con #5 — Where is the sense of humour?

 Con number 5?
-The lack of sense of humor!
+The lack of sense of humour!
 Especially with sarcasm, Germans just don’t get it.
 And Finnish people love sarcasm.
-Definitely a conflict here.
+Can you see the conflict here?

-Germans clearly have some sense of humor when talking about architecture, but they just don’t get jokes.
+Germans clearly have some sense of humour when talking about architecture, but they just don’t get jokes.
 Especially the sarcastic ones.

 Con #6 — Bart Simpson doesn’t speak German!